-For agendas & minutes from earlier CPC meetings, click on Committees & Meetings - Past CPC Meetings.
+For agendas & minutes from earlier CPC meetings, click on this link: Committees & Meetings - Past CPC Meetings.

 Duties of Newton's CPC

 Under the state Community Preservation Act (CPA), funds are granted through two steps:

 - An all-volunteer Community Preservation Committee (CPC), whose membership is specified by state statute and local ordinance, recommends an amount of funding, a funding method (direct or debt-financed), and funding categories (one or more of the CPA-eligible resources and activities).